You Are Here:

 Do not let a leaky faucet go un-repaired.
 Even infrequent dripping can eventually cause surface bubbling and peeling.

-Do not use any kind of hair dye, colored bath oils/powders, or shower gels in the bathtub or sink.
+Do not use any kind of hair dye, colored bath oils, or bath bombs in the bathtub or sink.
 Also, if you have dye in your hair, do not rest your head on the back of the tub, as the chemicals could penetrate the surface.

 If you ever use a mat in a refinished bathtub, do not leave it in the bathtub.
 You must remove it after each use to avoid moisture build-up between the mat and the tub, which can lead to peeling and void your warranty.